AntonyS67/Front-Contrataciones-React-Topico-III/README.md

+This project use this api, build at Lumen (PHP) https://github.com/AntonyS67/Api-Contratacione-Lumen-Topico-III

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `Install Dependencies`
+Run the next command:
+- npm install or
+- yarn install

 ### `yarn start`